saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 ### Background ###

-Oracle Public Cloud now includes Data Hub Cloud Service which offers Apache Cassandra as a managed solution and Oracle Application Container Cloud Service offers a polyglot, cloud native application development platform.
+Oracle Public Cloud now includes Data Hub Cloud Service which offers Apache Cassandra as a managed solution and Oracle Application Container Cloud Service that offers a polyglot, cloud native application development platform.

-As part of this lab, a service (application) would be consuming a continuous stream of tweets (high velocity data) and persist it the Data Hub Cloud.
+As part of this lab, a service (application) would be consuming a continuous stream of tweets (high velocity data) and persist it to the Data Hub Cloud.
 These tweets will be later queried from Data Hub Cloud using another service (application).
 The above mentioned (micro) services are deployed to Oracle Application Container Cloud and they enjoy the native integration capability which this platform provides with Data Hub Cloud.

 ### Prerequisites ###